meeber/style-type-thing/README.md

 There aren't many ESLint rules that impact testability, but it's still worth noting that writing testable code is a requirement for maintaining correctness.
 In particular, code must be modularized with clearly defined contracts.
 This facilitates unit testing and stubbing.

+### Maintainability

+In order for code to be maintainable, it must be easy to refactor and expand.
+A big part of maintainability exists at a high level in terms of the overall architecture.
+But there are low level practices too, such as avoiding duplication, and adhering to a style that produces clean diffs when changes are made.

+ESLint rules related to maintainability exist only at a low level.

 ### Expressiveness

 Good code doesn't create doubt in the minds of other developers, or our future selves.
 Instead, it expresses intent.
 And when intent can't be sufficiently expressed through code alone, then it's supplemented with comments.

 Many ESLint rules work to eliminate ambiguity and doubt.
 However, there's a cost to expressiveness: verbosity.
 The extra code that often accompanies an expressive style can be frustrating, especially for those who place a lot of value in elegance.
 But the cost is worth the benefit.

-### Conventionality
+### Consistency

 Also known as the principle of least surprise, what this value boils down to is not defying the expectations of other developers.
 If something works a certain way in other applications, then it should work the same way in our applications.
+Furthermore, if something is handled a certain way in one part of our application, then it should be handled the same way in other parts.

 Many ESLint rules disallow practices that create confusion, such as modifying builtin globals.
+Other rules enforce a consistent style throughout the code.

 ### Accessibility